akeley98/cckiss/README.md

 forgetting a (possibly indirectly) included header in the list of dependencies.

+Licensed under your choice of CC0 and WTFPL.

 # Quick Start

 Clone `cckiss` into the directory where your top-level `Makefile` is.